 Hi there, I’m Billy Charlton

 I am a researcher at Technische Universität Berlin focusing on data visualization for the MATSim transport simulation framework.
-MATSim is currently getting a lot of attention for its ability to simulate COVID-19 virus propagation as well as traffic scenarios for the impending doomsday arrival of robot cars.
+MATSim is currently getting a lot of attention for its ability to simulate automated vehicle fleets, and is also the progenitor of EpiSim with is used for studying COVID-19 virus propagation.

 Before coming to Berlin, I was Director of Data for the Puget Sound Regional Council in Seattle, USA.
 Our 22-person team managed all travel forecasting and land use / growth management in support of the Seattle metropolitan region’s planning goals.